StiviiK/MTA-MirrorBots/README.md

-element bot.driver --> this is the bot (ped) element bot.car --> the car which drives the bot vector3 bot.currentRotation --> the current rotation of the bot vector3 bot.cureentPosition --> the current position of the bot
+element bot.driver --> this is the bot (ped) element bot.car --> the car which drives the bot vector3 bot.currentRotation --> the current rotation of the bot vector3 bot.currentPosition --> the current position of the bot
 ```